-, the painters were provided with an excellent opportunity of studying the various phases of the prowess of the movement.
-The renaissance movement was vital, and not merely epidemic and transient; it also inspired the new age painters.
 Painters of Bengal showed independence and power in their work.
-Their themes varied and was really diverse inspired from the real picture of the society.
+Their themes are varied, diverse and inspired from the existent picture of the society.
 Nature's inspiration and discoveries emerged as a new genre of painting during the entire period of renaissance movement.

 Even the long dominion of British rulers could not develop the art of painting in the country.
 With the beginning of 20th century new style of paintings emerged in India with the emergence of painters of Bengal.
 Following are the famous painters from Bengal:

-was a leading artist of India.
-With his help and endeavour a new school of painting was established based on Indian tradition.
-It came to be known as the Bengal School of Painting.
-Thus, with renaissance in India, a group of young Bengal artists were responsible for producing a new traditional painting style.
+Abanindranath Tagore: He was a leading artist of India.
+With his help and endeavour, a new school of painting was established based on Indian tradition and it came to be known as the Bengal School of Painting.
+Thus, with the renaissance in India, a group of young Bengal artists were responsible for producing a new traditional painting style.
 Inspiration was taken from the paintings of Mughal, Rajput and Ajanta etc. Thus, they created a renaissance under the supervision and guidance of Abanindranath Tagore.
-With this, seeds of revived Indian traditions developed among the Indian artists.